 The following campaign was unusually quiet.
 Franchitti appeared in a very limited number of events but still was able to finish 2nd overall at 12 Hours of Sebring, again with Pagenaud and Brabham as co-drivers.

-The season of 2013 probably was the best so far in a career of younger Franchitti.
-Driving the Level 5 Motorsport’s HPD ARX-03b alongside Scott Tucker, Ryan Briscoe, and Guy Cosmo, Marino won 5 out of 10 races in the LMP2 class of ALMS before becoming the series champion.
+The season of 2013 was one of the best in a career of younger Franchitti.
+Driving the Level 5 Motorsport’s HPD ARX-03b alongside Scott Tucker, Ryan Briscoe, and Guy Cosmo, Marino won 5 out of 10 races in the LMP2 class of ALMS, contriburing to team's championship title.
+Marino himself was fourth in drivers' standings.

 In 2014 Marino Franchitti finally scored an overall win at Sebring 12 Hours.
 As a driver of Chip Ganassi Riley-Ford, British driver triumphed in one of the most important endurance races in the US, with Memo Rojas and Scott Pruett as co-drivers.
 The season of 2015 was marked with a class victory at Nurburgring 24 Hours where Franchitti shared the seat of Scuderia Cameron Glickenhaus SCG 003C with David Jahn, Franck Mailleux, and Manuel Lauck.